Topological quantum compilation of metaplectic anyons based on the genetic optimized algorithms

-\textbf{Acknowledgments} This work is supported by the Shanghai Science and Technology Innovation Action Plan (Grant No. 24LZ1400800), National Natural Science Foundation of China (Grant Nos.
+\textbf{Acknowledgments} This work was supported by the Shanghai Science and Technology Innovation Action Plan (Grant No. 24LZ1400800), National Natural Science Foundation of China (Grant Nos.
 12374046, 11204261), College of Physics and Optoelectronic Engineering training program, a Key Project of the Education Department of Hunan Province (Grant No. 19A471), Natural Science Foundation of Hunan Province (Grant No. 2018JJ2381).

 \textbf{Data availability} The data that support the findings of this article are not publicly available.
 The data are available from the authors upon reasonable request.